 A brief description of the requirements of the MD regarding noise

 The noise level at a workplace of a machine (the emission sound pressure level) has to be mentioned and specified in the user manual if it exceeds 70 dB(A).
 Sound power has to be determined and declared if the emission sound pressure level exceeds 80 dB(A).
-These requirements for the manual have to be met for legitimate introduction to the EU market.
-The aim of the directive is that user and buyer must be able to assess and compare machines on all aspects of health and safety, including noise.
+These requirements for the manual have to be met for legitimate placement in the EU market.
+The aim of the directive is that users and buyers must be able to assess and compare machines on all aspects of health and safety, including noise.
 The machinery directive does not contain any noise limits imposed on products within its scope.
 Legislative noise limits do exist for workplaces and for some machinery intended for outdoor use (2000/14/EU).
 Any other legislative noise limit depends on national laws.
-A small number of bound standards do contain noise limits, for example on Norwegian off shore (Norsok - not an EN standard), or on breathing therapy devices (EN 17510 - not within the scope of the machinery directive).
-Also see: application guide of the 2006 directive.

-The directive contains no guidance on the execution of noise measurements.
+The machinery directive contains no guidance on the execution of noise measurements.

 Instead it refers to a set of harmonised standards.